eitco/typescript-maven-plugin/README.md

 than to npm conventions.
 It will generate the most basic files needed for npm, like `package.json` or `ts-config.json` and assumes that transpiling typescript is part of the build.

+A complete reference of all goals and parameters can be found [here](https://eitco.github.io/typescript-maven-plugin/plugin-info.html)

 # usage

 Add the typescript-maven-plugin to your build, enabling extensions: